Mariana Uliță, AMI trainer, Children’s House level, President of Montessori Institute of Bucharest

-Kyla Morenz, trainer AMI, Assistants to Infancy level
+Kyla Morenz, trainer AMI, Assistants to Elementary level

 What a privilege this has been, to be part of new roots of Montessori in Romania and to come across all the people that slowly, but surely, started to feel like home at the MIB.
 What a privilege to find a purpose so close to my heart and to understand how beautiful our mission is: to witness children’s natural growth.
 Thank you for making all these possible!Anca Ursu